-Diploma Program Contact Hours: 800 Semester Credits: 26 Instructional Weeks - Full Time: 32 Average Time to Complete - Full Time: 8 Months
+Diploma Program Contact Hours: 800 Semester Credits: 26

 The Dental Assistant is a valuable member of the dental healthcare team and performs many services on behalf of the dentist.
 The Dental Assistant's responsibilities may include preparing patients for procedures, maintaining treatment records, exposing and processing dental x-rays, reviewing oral hygiene and postoperative care instructions, performing laboratory work, and managing such essential functions as maintaining inventory, infection control, and OSHA compliance.